Love wins: wedding preparations resume in Wuhan as coronavirus lockdown lifts

-WUHAN, China (Reuters) - Peng Jing stifles a laugh as she looks into the eyes of her tuxedo-clad fiancee, Yao Bin, who is in turn trying not to step on the long train of her white wedding dress.
+WUHAN, China, April 16 (Reuters) - Peng Jing stifles a laugh as she looks into the eyes of her tuxedo-clad fiancee, Yao Bin, who is in turn trying not to step on the long train of her white wedding dress.

 “Smile!”, shouts the photographer as he snaps away.